West Los Angeles College

 Graduation & Transfer Rates

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how West Los Angeles College compares against other community colleges in Los Angeles County and the state of California as whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how West Los Angeles College compares against other community colleges in Los Angeles County and the community colleges in California as a whole.

 |West Los Angeles College||Los Angeles County||California|